-Living on borrowed money?
-Here are some early indications of a debt trap
+Are you in a debt trap?
+Know the 5 early indicators of indebtedness

 But what are early indications of your sliding into a debt trap?
 “You should not have too many loans in your name such as a combination of home loan, personal loan and a top-up loan, There are instances in which individuals opt for personal loans to pay their rents or kid’s school fees.
 If you are forced to borrow to survive, you are almost in debt trap,” says Sushil Jain, National Head, Financial Planning, Bajaj Capital.

-Jain says the first signs of a looming debt problem is inability to pay off one’s dues on time.
+Jain points out that the debt trap starts when one fails to service his loans on time.
 “Most individuals do not take this situation seriously,” he said.

-The other signal is if one’s emergency fund is running out.
+After one starts missing his loan repayment schedule, the logical thing to do for many is to draw some money from emergency fund.
+The next step towards dept trap is one’s emergency fund runs out.
 “Your emergency fund should be three times of your Monthly expenses.
 This is the first indication of the debt trap,” he said.

 Adhil Shetty CEO and Co-founder Bankbazaar.com says the first sign of a debt problem is inability of pay off credit card dues.
 “Often, individuals pay the minimum balance on their credit cards.
 While this lets you get away by paying a small amount at one time, the debt will multiply over time.
 The interest rates on credit cards are very high at around 40 per cent, and the inability to pay off the bill is very expensive.
-If you cannot repay your bill by due date, you need to sit back and evaluate how you can clear such high-cost debt,” Shetty said.Amar Pandit, Founder & Chief Happiness Officer at HappynessFactory.in says one should be start looking at debt carefully when if no bank is willing to give you further loans.
+If you cannot repay your bill by due date, you need to sit back and evaluate how you can clear such high-cost debt,” Shetty said.Amar Pandit, Founder & Chief Happiness Officer at HappynessFactory.in says the moment no bank is keen to offer you loan anymore, it is time to take a serious look at your debt.
 Besides this, he says some of the signals of an impending debt trap are:

 - Inability or a stress on cash flows to pay your credit card bills, EMI’s etc.